Tanjasta/pands-problem-sheet/README.md

 # pands-problem-sheet
 ## Overview
-This repository was created for the Programming and Scripting module on the ATU Mayo Galway 'H Dip in Computer Programming and Data Analytics' course.
-This repository consists of a siries of weekly tasks and solutions.
-It gives a description of the code solutions and referenses the material that was used in the process of creating the solution for the weekly tasks.
+This repository was created for the Programming and Scripting module of the ATU Mayo Galway 'Higher Diploma in Computer Programming and Data Analytics' course.
+It contains a series of weekly tasks and their corresponding solutions, including descriptions of the code solutions and references to the materials used during the process of creating them.

 ## Weekly Tasks
 #### Task 1 - Hello World
-Task 1: create a file that contains a python program that displays **Hello World!** when it is run.
-A file named helloworld.py was created to perfom the task.
-The program successfully displays **Hello World!** when it is run.
+Task 1: Create a file that contains a Python program which displays **Hello World!** when executed.
+A file named 'helloworld.py' was created to perform this task.
+The program successfully displays **Hello World!** when executed.

 *Reference*
 https://www.git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F